harry720320/ai-cloud-architect/QUICKSTART.md

 3. Select product type
 4. Fill in answers for all discovery questions
 5. Click "Generate Answers" to generate answers for all questions, or click individual "Generate" buttons for specific questions
-6. View detailed suggestions generated based on your answers
+6. View detailed suggestions generated based on your answers with formatted Markdown display (headings, lists, code blocks, tables, links)
 7. Save discovery results and export answers separately

 ### Discovery Results

 1. Navigate to the "Discovery Results" page
 2. View all historical discovery results
-3. Click "View" to see detailed results
+3. Click "View" to see detailed results with formatted Markdown display
 4. Click "Delete" to remove results
 5. Click "Answers" or "Generated" to export results as JSON files